Increased Tax Enforcement Is What Lawmakers Are Abandoning In Their Plans To Finance Spending

 CBO estimates that Congress could increase revenues by up to $100 billion by investing an additional $40bn in tax collection for 10 years.
 The proposals raised concerns among Republicans who are long critical of IRS.

-Portman stated last month that an intrusive IRS should not be allowed to enter small businesses, causing unnecessary burdens.
+Portman stated last month that an intrusive IRS should not be allowed to enter small businesses, imposing unnecessary burdens.

 On Sunday, Portman also rejected Schumer’s attempts to pressure senators into making a deal by threatening to delay a vote.
 According to the Republican senator, Chuck Schumer isn’t writing the bill.
 Neither is Mitch McConnell, the Senate minority leader.
 We shouldn’t set a Wednesday deadline.